BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 24/09/2023
 ---
 Saturday was a lazy day for me - I didn't feel like doing anything 😁.
 I ran 4 km, but I don't know if it can be considered productive 😅.

+25/09/2023
+---
+Today we celebrated the Harvest Festival in church.
+We thanked God for this year's harvest.
+Between services we had dinner together and time to spend together 😉.

+26/09/2023
+---
+Today was our second wedding anniversary 🥳😍.
+I took my wife to Białowieża and we had a walk there and then a romantic dinner 🥰.

+27/09/2023
+---
+We have a very warm end of September ☺️.
+My wife and I went out for a bike ride today and covered almost 18 km 😋

+28/09/2023
+---
+Wednesday - nothing interesting today 😏.
+I survived the day, I'm happy 😁!

+29/09/2023
+---
+Today was bad.
+Nati and I argued in the evening and we didn't manage to go to the evening service 😑.
+Later we reconciled, but we had already lost something 🥲.

+30/09/2023
+---
+Friday 😊😊.
+Long awaited and it's finally here 😁.
+I actually have no plans for the weekend, but it's nice to be able to do something different than usual.

+01/10/2023
+---
+Saturday, as always, passed quickly 😄.
+I worked a little today, helped my wife with cleaning and making cakes, and in the evening we went to a youth meeting and that's how the whole day passed :).